 On behalf of Electricity Human Resources Canada (EHRC), we would like you to join us for our Agents of Change 2019: We Rise By Lifting Others event at Bram and Bluma Appel Salon, in Toronto on Wednesday, November 13, 2019.
 This event will encourage, educate and explore the skills needed for becoming an Agent of Change.

+What glass ceiling?
 Join this group of senior-level executives as they share their inspiring stories, having shattered the glass in a traditionally male dominated industry.
 Hear about their experiences, their challenges, and be inspired by how they have influenced, initiated, and impacted culture change while at the table.

 It’s no secret that “kids these days” have grown up with a heightened awareness around social and identity issues.
 Our panel of engaged youth working in electricity will talk about their workplace gender diversity experiences, including challenges, opportunities, and what it means to them.